 - This functionality is only available on subscription instances and thus does not work on training and evaluation instances.

-To link a document to a project, employee or project related entity record, click on the paperclip with a green plus in the linked documents section of the edit page.
+To link a document to a project, resource or project related entity record, first click on the add (+) button in the linked documents section of the edit page and then the paperclip.

-Once the document has been selected, the Link document icon will show.
-Click on the Link Document to link the document to the entity record.
+Once the document has been selected, the Link document button must be selected to link the document to the entity record.

-To un-link the document, click on the paperclip with the red cross.
+To un-link the document, click on the paperclip that has a line across it.